From Causal Discovery to Dynamic Causal Inference in Neural Time Series: Experiments

 \subsection{Predictive and distributional performance}

-We begin by comparing DCNAR to standard baselines using conventional predictive and distributional diagnostics, described in detail in the Appendix, relative to Ridge VAR, TV-VAR, and LSTM (with Monte Carlo dropout).
+We begin by comparing DCNAR to standard baselines using conventional predictive and distributional diagnostics, summarized in Appendix~\ref{app:experimental} with full detail in the supplementary materials, relative to Ridge VAR, TV-VAR, and LSTM (with Monte Carlo dropout).
 Figure 1 summarizes results across multi-horizon predictive distribution accuracy (CRPS), local one-step distributional accuracy, empirical coverage of nominal 90\% prediction intervals, and a representative counterfactual impulse response.

 Panels (A) and (B) show that DCNAR achieves predictive distribution accuracy comparable to Ridge VAR and TV-VAR across forecast horizons, and consistently outperforms the LSTM baseline.
 While DCNAR does not uniformly dominate all competitors on CRPS, differences across models are modest.
 Panel (C) further shows that DCNAR maintains stable, near-nominal coverage of 90\% prediction intervals across horizons, indicating that its structural constraints do not compromise basic probabilistic calibration.
 By contrast, the LSTM baseline exhibits substantial undercoverage, reflecting miscalibrated uncertainty despite competitive point forecasts in some regimes.